openshift-cloud-team/aged-machines-pruner/article.md

                 name: machines-lister-script
 ```

-Jobs console output should remain the same.
-This approach would allow us to program more sophisticated automation
+The Job's console output should remain the same.
+This approach allows us to program more sophisticated automation
 without the necessity to build a container image and organize its delivery.
 However, for complex programs, it would be better to build a separate image,
 leveraging Openshift's [BuildConfigs and ImageStreams](https://docs.openshift.com/container-platform/4.10/cicd/builds/understanding-buildconfigs.html)